 Top Tips For Parenting Your Children Through Divorce

 It can be difficult to know how to tell anyone you are getting a divorce, let alone the children you share with your spouse.
-However, a lawyer, like a family lawyer in Tampa, FL from a law firm like The McKinney Law Group knows that there are a few ways that will help your children come to terms with what is happening.
+However, a lawyer, like a family lawyer from a law firm like The McKinney Law Group knows that there are a few ways that will help your children come to terms with what is happening.

 - Practice makes perfect.
 When you are talking with your kids, you want to know what you are going to say ahead of time.
 You do not want to blurt out what is happening in anger (at your spouse) and you do not want to give them too much information.
 If your divorce is amicable enough, you may want to discuss this with your spouse and sit down with your kids together.
 Make notes on what you want to say and come up with answers to questions they may ask.